 1. Judging by drop-off alone.
 The 60-second drop-off is the LOUDEST data point but the LEAST reliable signal of adjustment.
 Many kids cry hard at drop-off for weeks while genuinely settling within 5 minutes and having a great day.
 Track pickup mood and evening behavior — those tell you the truth.

 2. The sleep collapse you didn't see coming.
 Daycare days typically shorten the nap and add stimulation, which means evenings get harder and bedtime drifts later.
-Within 1–2 weeks the cumulative sleep debt makes everything else worse — tears at drop-off, refusal at dinner, early wake.
+Within 1–2 weeks the cumulative sleep debt makes everything else worse: tears at drop-off, refusal at dinner, early waking.
 See the bedtime chaos guide for how to protect evening sleep through the transition.

 3. The cumulative dysregulation that looks like a behavior problem.
-Week 2 is often when behavior at home gets worst — meltdowns, hitting, defiance.
+Week 2 is often when behavior at home gets worst.
+Meltdowns, hitting, defiance.
 This is the body decompressing in the safe place, not a discipline problem.
-See the toddler tantrum guide for the upstream-trigger frame that applies here.
+See the toddler behavior guide for the upstream-trigger frame that applies here.

 4. Inconsistent goodbye ritual.
-A different goodbye on Monday vs Wednesday teaches the brain "what comes next is unpredictable" — exactly opposite of what you want during transition.
+A different goodbye on Monday than on Wednesday teaches the brain "what comes next is unpredictable," exactly the opposite of what you want during a transition.
 NHS guidance specifies that the consistency of the routine matters more than its content (NHS, 2024).

 Step-by-step: 4-week adjustment plan

-Week 1: just log + survive.
-Open the app and tap-log sleep, mood at pickup (calm / fussy / meltdown), evening behavior, and any unusual notes from the daycare.
-No strategy changes yet — KidyGrow needs the first week to baseline what "starting daycare" looks like for your child.
+Week 1: just log and survive.
+Write down sleep, mood at pickup (calm / fussy / meltdown), evening behavior, and anything unusual the daycare mentions.
+No strategy changes yet.
+You need the first week as a baseline for what "starting daycare" actually looks like for your child, before you start moving levers.
 Hold the goodbye ritual constant: 1 hug, 1 kiss, 1 sentence ("I love you, back after lunch"), leave.

-Week 2: read your first Daily Brief.
-It surfaces the dominant signal — for example "drop-off intensity stable, pickup mood improving 4 of 5 days, evening meltdowns increased 50%, bedtime drifted 30 min later."
-The signal here is mixed: drop-off and pickup say adjustment is progressing, but the evening data says protect sleep first.
-So this week's lever is bedtime, not drop-off.
+Week 2: read the week, not the morning.
+Lay the week's notes side by side and the dominant signal usually jumps out: drop-off intensity stable, pickup mood improving 4 of 5 days, evening meltdowns up, bedtime drifting 30 minutes later.
+That picture is mixed.
+Drop-off and pickup say adjustment is progressing, but the evenings say protect sleep first.
+This week's lever is bedtime, not drop-off.

 Week 3–4: test ONE upstream change.
-If the Brief flags evening sleep, move bedtime 30 min earlier and add a 5-minute calm-landing routine after pickup.
-If it flags pickup dysregulation, build a 10-minute connection ritual (no questions, physical closeness, low stimulation) before any other demand.
-If it flags appetite, see reducing mealtime battles — adjust the snack timing on daycare days.
+If the evenings are the problem, move bedtime 30 minutes earlier and add a 5-minute calm-landing routine after pickup.
+If pickup dysregulation is the problem, build a 10-minute connection ritual (no questions, physical closeness, low stimulation) before any other demand.
+If appetite is the problem, see reducing mealtime battles and adjust the snack timing on daycare days.
+Test one thing.
+If you change three at once, you'll never know which one worked.

 Week 5–6: hold or escalate.
-If the trend is settling (pickup mood improving, sleep returning to baseline, evening behavior stabilizing), keep the routine and let the transition complete.
-If the trend is flat or worsening, that's the cue to escalate — talk to the daycare about specific concerns, or your pediatrician if signs of deeper distress appear.
+If the trend is settling (pickup mood improving, sleep returning to baseline, evening behavior stabilizing), keep the routine and let the transition finish.
+The same read-the-trend approach comes back a few years later for the kindergarten-to-school transition, so the habit you build now pays off again.
+If the trend is flat or worsening, that's your cue to escalate.
+Talk to the daycare about specific concerns, or your pediatrician if signs of deeper distress appear.

 Throughout: open how to build a routine that works for the underlying logic of why daily predictability is the most powerful tool you have during the transition.